ubinfie/ubinfie.github.io/_posts/2024-10-15-anaconda-defaults.md

 This will [override the defaults channel](https://docs.conda.io/projects/conda/en/4.6.1/user-guide/tasks/manage-environments.html#creating-an-environment-file-manually) if it exists in the users global config.
 Unfortunately, [this is specific to `conda env` subcommand](https://stackoverflow.com/a/67708768), therefore it will not work for `conda install` or `conda create` when added to global config.
 There is an issue on github for this feature.

-### Possible FAQs
+### FAQs + FYIs

-- What happens if a `conda.yaml` file contains the `defaults` channel?
+- How can I transition safely from `defaults` channel?

+If you are worried it will break your setup, `conda-forge` [has great documentation](https://conda-forge.org/docs/user/transitioning_from_defaults/) on how to test and transition from your addiction to `defaults`.

+- Be wary of foreign `conda.yaml` files in software/pipelines

+Lots of pipelines/tools will use `conda.yaml` to enable easy installation of dependencies.
+It's very likely `defaults` could be in a `conda.yaml` file.

-As far as I know, there is no setting available to protect against this.
+Unfortunately as far as I know, there is no setting or method available to protect against a `conda.yaml` using a package from `defaults` if it's in yaml file.

 There is a feature request for `nodefaults` [to apply everywhere](https://github.com/conda/conda/issues/12010).

 I suggest always double checking foreign `conda.yaml` files before installing.